luvnft/thirdroom/docs/guides/self-hosting.md

 ## Required Headers

-Third Room requires the following headers to be set in order to function correctly:
+Space requires the following headers to be set in order to function correctly:

 ```http
 Cross-Origin-Opener-Policy "same-origin"